 A resonant singer with unique evenness in the register, bass-baritone Kerry Wilkerson has been described by the Washington Post as an ‘exuberant’ performer having the “amber tone of a lyric baritone with the imposing weight demanded by Handel’s low-lying writing”.
 He made his Carnegie Hall debut in June 2017 to rave reviews as a baritone soloist in Vaughan Williams’ Sancta Civitas.

-The 2022/2023 season will include recitals in Lewes DE and Sarasota FL, featured soloist in the world premiere of Henry Dehlinger’s Requiem with Choralis as well as the bass-baritone soloist in Gerald Finzi’s In Terra Pax with the Choral Artists of Sarasota and Verdi’s Requiem with the North Carolina Master Chorale.
+The 2022/2023 season will include recitals in Lewes DE, Greenville SC, and Sarasota FL featured soloist in the world premiere of Henry Dehlinger’s Requiem with Choralis, a role debut with the Washington Concert Opera as Raleigh in Roberto Devereux, Handel’s Messiah with the Reston Chorale as well as the featured bass-baritone soloist in Gerald Finzi’s In Terra Pax with the Choral Artists of Sarasota and Verdi’s Requiem with the North Carolina Master Chorale.